-Everyone knows the deaf Catholic classical composer, Beethoven.
-But did you know that the inventor of braille was also a brilliant musician and devout Catholic?
+Did you know the inventor of Braille was a brilliant musician and devout Catholic?

-Louis Braille was born to a leatherer in the small French town of Coupvray.
-At the age of three, Braille — trying to mimic his father — picking up an awl to bore holes in a scrap of leather.
+Louis Braille was born to a leatherer in the small French town of Coupvray on January 4, 1809.
+At the age of 3, Braille — trying to mimic his father — picked up an awl to bore holes in a scrap of leather.
 Squinting closely, he pressed the awl down hard and it glanced off the leather, piercing his eye.

 His father carved canes for him and taught him how to navigate independently.
 The teachers and priests of Coupvray were impressed with Braille’s precocity and perseverance, recommending the 13-year-old Braille to the Royal Institute for Blind Youth, one of the first schools for the blind in the whole world.
 The Institute was founded by philanthropist Valentin Haüy, who was not blind.